 Microphone Mods, Upgrades & Rebuilds

 Whether you’re looking for your first studio condenser microphone, or already have a mic locker full of boutique treasures, our mic mods and builds are great additions to any studio.
 For Mods/Rebuilds, we can work on your mic, or you can choose from our stock of finished mics.
 We also do Custom microphone Builds, which are built from scratch and available in Transformerless or Transformer-Coupled versions.
-All of our microphone work is done by hand with great care using fully discrete circuitry and quality components.
+All of our microphone work is done by hand with great care using fully discrete circuitry and various microphone capsules.
 Interested?
 Read on!
 Questions?
 Contact us.

 These are not “diy microphone kits”.
 We do all the builds, testing and verification in-house with our own components and designs.
 What we ship to you is always a finished, working and awesome microphone.